Eastern Band of Cherokee Indians

-The Eastern Band of Cherokee Indians (EBCI), (Cherokee: ᏣᎳᎩᏱ ᏕᏣᏓᏂᎸᎩ, Tsalagiyi Detsadanilvgi) is a federally recognized Indian Tribe based in Western North Carolina in the United States.
-They are descended from the small group of 800–1000 Cherokee who remained in the Eastern United States after the US military, under the Indian Removal Act, moved the other 15,000 Cherokee to west of the Mississippi River in the late 1830s, to Indian Territory.
-Those Cherokee remaining in the East were to give up tribal Cherokee citizenship and to assimilate.
-They became US citizens.
+The Eastern Band of Cherokee Indians (EBCI), (Cherokee: ᏣᎳᎩᏱ ᏕᏣᏓᏂᎸᎩ, Tsalagiyi Detsadanilvgi) is a federally recognized Indian tribe based in western North Carolina in the United States.
+They are descended from the small group of 800–1,000 Cherokees who remained in the Eastern United States after the U.S. military, under the Indian Removal Act, moved the other 15,000 Cherokees to west of the Mississippi River in the late 1830s, to Indian Territory.
+Those Cherokees remaining in the east were to give up tribal Cherokee citizenship and to assimilate.
+They became U.S. citizens but in the 20th century also recovered tribal rights.

 The history of the Eastern Band closely follows that of the Qualla Boundary, a land trust made up of an area of their original territory.
-When they reorganized as a tribe, they had to buy back the land from the US government.
+When they reorganized as a tribe, they had to buy back the land from the U.S. government.
 The EBCI also own, hold, or maintain additional lands in the vicinity, and as far away as 100 miles from the Qualla Boundary.
 The Eastern Band of Cherokee Indians are primarily the descendants of those persons listed on the 1925 Baker Rolls of Cherokee Indians.
 They gained federal recognition as a tribe in the 20th century.
-The Qualla Boundary is not technically a reservation because the tribe owns the land outright.
+The Qualla Boundary is not technically a reservation because the tribe bought the land outright.

 The Eastern Band of Cherokee Indians is one of three federally recognized Cherokee tribes, the others being the Cherokee Nation and the United Keetoowah Band of Cherokee Indians, both based in Oklahoma.
-The EBCI headquarters is in the namesake community of Cherokee, North Carolina in the Qualla Boundary, south of the Great Smoky Mountains National Park.
+The EBCI headquarters is in the namesake community of Cherokee, North Carolina, in the Qualla Boundary, south of the Great Smoky Mountains National Park.

-History, language and religion
+History

-The Eastern Band members are descended primarily from about 800 Cherokee living along the remote Oconaluftee River who were not forcibly subjected to the Trail of Tears to Indian Territory (now Oklahoma).
-Principal Chief Yonaguska, with the help of his adopted European-American son, William Holland Thomas, managed to avoid removal.
+The Eastern Band members are descended primarily from about 800 Cherokees living along the remote Oconaluftee River who were not forcibly subjected to the Trail of Tears to Indian Territory (now Oklahoma).
+Principal Chief Yonaguska, with the help of his adopted European American son William Holland Thomas, managed to avoid removal.
 The Eastern Band of Cherokee Indians have maintained many traditional tribal practices.
 Many prominent Cherokee historians are affiliated with, or are members of, the Eastern Band.